About the Event

 McPhatter envisions Water Riot in Beta as the anchor production of his NightQueen performance suite.
 NightQueen is an affirmation of the diversity, beauty, creativity, and resilience of Black life in opposition to the modern-day forces that continue to debase Black communities.
 Ultimately, NightQueen will encompass three evening-length works that blend theater, music, and oral storytelling traditions to conjure a mythology reflecting the contemporary Black experience, as its narratives move through various worlds (including “the cloud,” rising tides, dying rivers, and melting ice) toward reservoirs of possibility.

-Derek McPhatter is the 2022 recipient of the MCA’s Chicago Performance Commission, a program of the New Works Initiative.
+Derek Lee McPhatter is the 2022 recipient of the MCA’s Chicago Performance Commission, a program of the New Works Initiative.
 The Chicago Performance Commission fosters the artistic and professional growth of Chicago artists, providing consistent and comprehensive support for these local artists’ development.
 This commission also connects their work with the national and international performance scene.
-Lead support for the New Works Initiative is provided by Elizabeth A. Liebman.

 Chicago Performs is organized by Tara Aisha Willis, Curator, with Laura Paige Kyber, Curatorial Assistant.